 Yes!
 We have a full restaurant-style kitchen serving weekly dinner specials at every auction we have at our auction house.
 On speciality or estate auctions held away from our auction house, we have a portable concession stand to provide food and refreshments onsite.

 Absentee bid - A bid placed with the auctioneer or an auctioneer's assistant in advance of the auction.
 Usually offered at the auctioneer's discretion to allow a bidder to participate without being present.
 An alternative to online bidding.

-Absolute auction - An auction where the property is sold to the highest qualified bidder without the seller's opportunity to reject the bid.
-An absolute auction is established by the auctioneer at the time the bidding is opened.
+Absolute auction - An auction where the property is sold to the highest qualified bidder without the seller's intervention of bidding, having a bid placed, or the opportunity to reject the high bid.
 Sometimes called an auction without reserve.

 "As-Is" - Selling a property in its current condition without any warranties or representations as to its condition or fitness for a certain use.
 Buyers are responsible for any examinations they feel necessary for their protection, but understand that the seller is not going to make any changes to the property.

 Bid - An offer to buy at a certain price.
 A buyer's premium is often added to a winning high bid to determine the final contract price.

 Bid Assistant (Ringman) - An auction staff member stationed in the audience to assist bidders and the auctioneer as they communicate throughout the auction.

 Bid calling - The verbal process used by the auctioneer to conduct the auction.
 Using a unique chant the auctioneer acknowledges bids and asks for increments in the bidding.

 Bidder number - A unique number assigned a bidder at registration, used for identifying the bidder throughout the auction process.